-Entities must submit a single compressed (i.e. ".zip") file per proposal per window/due date..
+Entities must submit a single compressed (i.e. ".zip") file per proposal per window/due date.-

-All files must be received no later than 11:59:59 PM EST on the day of the close of the window.
+All files must be received prior to the stated PJM window closing time.no later than 11:59:59 PM EST on the day of the close of the window.

-Attachment GB: Proposal Fee Structure
+Attachment B: Proposal Fee Structure